sakkurax7/privacy-project/software.md

 - [Self-host your own Email server](https://www.c0ffee.net/blog/mail-server-guide).
 Note that this route is not recommended unless you know exactly what you're doing, otherwise you might end up with terrible security on the server side.

 ## Operating Systems

+**:+1: I reccomend using:**

+I personally use Qubes for my desktop and LineageOS for my phone.
+Both are a bit of work to set up, and so for those who don't want to fiddle around with their devices, I'd stick with used Apple devices.

 **⚠️ You are the product:**